cedx/enum.php/README.md

 This implementation, based on [traits](https://secure.php.net/manual/en/language.oop5.traits.php), does not try to reproduce the semantics of traditional enumerations, like the ones found in C# or Java languages.

 Unlike other PHP implementations, like the [SplEnum](https://secure.php.net/manual/en/class.splenum.php) class, it does not rely on object instances.
-Instead, it just gives a set of static methods to ease working with the constants of a class representing an enumerated type.
+Instead, it just gives a set of static methods to ease working with the `public` constants of a class representing an enumerated type.

 ## Installing via [Composer](https://getcomposer.org)
 From a command prompt, run: